-Art and nature merge on this rugged coast, one of California’s most spectacular settings
+Art and nature merge on this rugged coast of Big Sur, one of California’s most spectacular settings

 Things to do